 Short term market shifts may cause the asset mix to drift from the allocation targets.
-Should the target percentage fall out of the indicated range for a particular asset class, the staff shall direct rebalancing transactions to reallocate assets from the over-allocated asset class to the under-allocated asset class.
+Should the actual percentage fall out of the indicated range for a particular asset class, the staff shall direct rebalancing transactions to reallocate assets from the over-allocated asset class to the under-allocated asset class.

 This rebalancing discipline is intended to encourage "buying low" and "selling high" and to keep the Total Portfolio invested at an appropriate overall risk level.
 Except when there is a perceived extraordinary downside risk in a particular asset class, movement outside the normal ranges should be avoided.

 Investments in private markets, private credit, private real estate and private real assets are generally less liquid than investments in public markets securities and are typically implemented via periodic commitments to funds with limited partnership structures.
 As a result, actual allocations to these asset classes may deviate from their strategic targets for extended periods.
 Actual vs. target deviations for these asset classes shall not be considered in violation of the Asset Allocation Policy.
 Under/overweights to these asset classes shall be invested in public markets securities with the most similar risk/return characteristics as a short-term proxy for the private asset classes.
+Similarly, resulting deviations to those public market asset classes shall not be considered in violation of the Asset Allocation Policy.
+However, broad economic factor bucket ranges of Growth, Safety-Oriented, and Inflation-Oriented Assets shall remain within their targeted ranges.

 To assist in rebalancing, OP&F has retained a derivative overlay Investment Manager(s) which provides several benefits including: (1) reduce OP&F's tracking error relative to target allocations; (2) improve Total Portfolio returns; (3) enhance liquidity, and (4) reduce the administrative burden associated with management of monthly cash flows.